University of Gothenburg

 Centre for Collective Action Research (CeCAR)

-CeCAR’s research aims to contribute knowledge about the mechanisms behind voluntary and regulated, large-scale collective action.
-A better understanding of large-scale collective action is one of the greatest and most pressing challenges of our time.
-It is arguably absolutely crucial if we are going to avoid serious social, environmental and health-related problems in the future.
-Read more at CeCAR´s website.
+CeCAR’s research aims to contribute knowledge about the mechanisms behind voluntary, regulated, large-scale collective action.
+A better understanding of large-scale collective action is one of the most significant and pressing challenges of our time.
+It is arguably absolutely crucial if we are going to avoid serious social, environmental, and health-related problems in the future.

 Centre for Environmental Political Studies (CEPS)